qiwi/mixin/README.md

 # mixin
 Self-education project to compare different mixin approaches in TypeScript

+## Questions
+1. Is it possible to mix classes with automated type inference?
+2. How to combine OOP and functional mixins?
+3. How to check if composition has a given mixin or not?
+4. What's about mixin factories?

 ## Definition
 A mixin is a special kind of multiple inheritance.
 It's a form of object composition, where component features get mixed into a composite object so that properties of each mixin become properties of the composite object.